mariusv/mariusv.com/_posts/2010-02-17-netfilteriptables-split-access-with-multiple-isps.markdown

    2. There is no real control over which packets end up over which route, other than some basic metrics such as source IP and destination IP.
    3. Certain long established TCP connections such as MSN or IRC die after the route cache expires and the packets begin being routed over the other connection.
 Logically, there should be a fix for this or theres a bug in my script, either way I gave up digging after a while, and just forced connections to given IPs over the same route each time.

-Iâ€™ve recently decided to give this a go in netfilter purely.
+I've recently decided to give this a go in netfilter purely.
 My environment is a router with a number of LAN devices, with eth0 being the LAN interface (192.168.1.0/24), while eth1 and eth2 are separate ISP links with public IPs.

 Firstly my iproute2 script: